cda-tum/mqt-qubomaker/src/mqt/qubomaker/pathfinder/README.md

 ### Settings

-Constructing QUBO formulation for pathfinding problems requires a `PathfindingQUBOGenerator` instance with the corresponding settings:
+Constructing QUBO formulation for pathfinding problems requires a `PathfindingQuboGenerator` instance with the corresponding settings:

 - `encoding_type`: An element of the `EncodingTypes` enum that represents the variable encoding scheme to be used.
 One of `ONE_HOT`, `DOMAIN_WALL`, or `BINARY`.
 - `n_paths`: The number of paths to be found.
 For most problem instances, this value will be `1`.